 Modified Dialectical Behaviour Therapy (DBT) – This is a kind of therapy that focuses on your ability to control and regulate your emotional responses, and it can be adapted to help treat binge eating disorder.

 Multi-disciplinary team – A team of health and social care staff.
 It includes professionals such as nurses, doctors, social workers, psychologists and benefits workers.
 It can also include service users and non-professionals in certain jobs.
+You will hear the term ‘MDT’ in Ellern Mede also used to refer to the weekly ward round meetings the team holds where every patient’s care is reviewed and the resulting weekly report is sent to parents and professionals as the MDT report.

 Obsessive Compulsive Disorder (OCD) – Obsessive compulsive disorder (OCD) is a chronic mental health condition that is usually associated with both obsessive thoughts and compulsive behaviour.